USER MANUALS

 8. The name and the description of the tags that are assigned to the field.

-9. If the data usage is enabled, data samples of the view are also included.
+9. If the sample data is enabled, data of the view is also included.

 4. The description of the view.